ritch/mdoq/README.md

 **callback** *Function(err, res)*

-Called once the query or operation is complete.
+Called once the query or req is complete.
 The first argument will be null if errors do not exist.

 ---